satwikkansal/wtfpython/README.md

 <!-- Example ID: 15a9e782-1695-43ea-817a-a9208f6bb33d --->

-This might seem trivial if you know how references works in Python.
+This might seem trivial if you know how references work in Python.

 ```py
 some_tuple = ("A", "tuple", "with", "values")